MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/persisting-our-data.md

 ms.workload:
   - "azure"
 ---
-# Persisting our data
+# Persisting your data

 In case you didn't notice, the todo list is being wiped clean every single time you launch the container.
 Why is this?
 Let's dive into how the container is working.

 ## The container's filesystem

 When a container runs, it uses the various layers from an image for its filesystem.
-Each container also gets its own "scratch space" to create/update/remove files.
+Each container also gets its own "scratch space" to create, update, or remove files.
 Any changes won't be seen in another container, *even if* they are using the same image.

 ### See this in practice